France Sapin 2 Act and anti-corruption compliance for SMEs of 100 to 499 employees in 2026: why anticipate the obligation

 |---|---|

-Profile: SME 120 employees, €18M turnover including 35% Maghreb export (Algeria, Morocco, Tunisia).
-Below Sapin 2 threshold legally but: systematic demand for code of conduct by local distributors; ministerial tenders requiring compliance attestation; French bank reinforcing controls on international flows.
+Profile: SME with 120 employees, €18M turnover of which 35% in export to the Maghreb (Algeria, Morocco, Tunisia).
+Below the Sapin 2 threshold legally, but: (1) local distributors systematically request a code of conduct; (2) ministerial tenders require a compliance attestation; (3) the French bank is reinforcing controls on international flows.

 | Quarter | Action | Estimated cost |